0 Items in Your Cart

 Cities grew larger during the 18th and 19th centuries, and the need arose for even more organized efforts, since larger cities often meant more crime, riots, and other disorders.
 The first modern police force was formed in 1829 in London.
 Cities in the United States organized police forces as well, beginning with New York in 1844.
 Interstate crimes were placed under federal authority, and various agencies, including the U.S. Marshals Office, the Federal Bureau of Investigation (FBI), the Secret Service, the Internal Revenue Service (IRS), and Customs and Border Protection, were formed to enforce laws across various jurisdictions.

 The punishment of criminals changed as well.
 Beginning in the 18th century, efforts were made to create punishments that were equal to the crime.
 To deter people from committing crimes, societies began to develop specific punishments for specific crimes.
 These newer penalties generally called for a period of incarceration.
 Jails and prisons historically had been used as temporary holding pens before more permanent punishments, such as exile or death, but now became an important feature of these new ideas of punishment.
 The new prisons hired guards to watch over the prisoners, bring them food, and prevent them from escaping.
 The first American jails appeared in the late 18th and early 19th centuries.
 In the 21st century, private prison companies have built prisons or taken over the management of existing prisons for state and local governments.
-These for-profit companies have raised the concern that they are incentivizing an increase in incarcerations because the more beds that are filled in these systems the more profits that are made.
+These for-profit companies have raised the concern that they generate an incentive for increasing incarcerations because the more beds that are filled in these systems the more profits that are made.
 But government agencies are taxed with an overflowing prison system and shrinking budgets, creating the need for these private prisons.